 Frozen Ever After

 This Disney Epcot Ride is located in Norway instead of Future World like most of the rides.
-We missed this big attraction because the line was too long and we didn’t feel like waiting that much being that my children are on the older side.
+We missed this big attraction because the line was too long.
+We didn’t feel like waiting that much being that my children are on the older side.

 Disney World Epcot Countries

-Walt Disney World Epcot has a lot of cool rides but to be honest, this park is actually centered on the amazing chance to experience 11 countries in one day.
+Walt Disney World Epcot has a lot of cool rides.
+However, to be honest, this park is actually centered on the amazing chance to experience 11 countries in one day.
 If you proceed clockwise around the Epcot World Showcase, as we did, you will encounter the countries listed in the order below.

 We loved the First Nations artwork in the Canada Pavilion at Epcot World Showcase as well as the O Canada! show in Circle-Vision 360° film featuring Martin Short.

-The United Kingdom Epcot is very authentic feeling and you may enjoy this list of 12 things you will love about the UK Pavilion.
+The United Kingdom Epcot is very authentic feeling.
+You may enjoy this list of 12 things you will love about the UK Pavilion.

 This was my son’s favorite and mine too.
-Both of us have never been so we enjoyed learning about a new country and we loved the architecture and tile work.
+Both of us have never been so we enjoyed learning a bit about a new country.
+We loved the architecture and tile work.
 We ate here at the Tangerine Cafe and we both really enjoyed our meals.

 This was my daughter’s favorite.
-She has an obsession with Japan and Japanese things- it might be because she visited Japan with us when she was a toddler.
-In Epcot’s Japan, she loved the Japanese architecture, gardens, statues, food, and drum show but she could have spent all day in shops!
+She has an obsession with Japan and Japanese things.
+It might be because she visited Japan with us when she was a toddler.
+In Epcot’s Japan, she loved the Japanese architecture, gardens, statues, food, and drum show.
+Furthermore, she could have spent all day in shops!
 She selected a tea set as her souvenir for the trip.

 The American Adventure